KSkert/OntheFly/README.md

 **OnTheFly** lets you steer PyTorch training runs live from VS Code — pause, inspect, fork, merge, and export without ever leaving your IDE or sending data to the cloud.

-Today, most training is **fire-and-forget**: you start a long run, wait, and only discover failure cases or weak slices *after* it finishes.
-Fixing them means reruns, one-off notebooks, and manual data slicing.
+When you start a long run, you can now see and do more during training with OnTheFly.
+Detect subtle faults in your model before training goes haywire.

-Many engineers quit training after seeing validation error increase and train error bottom, but double descent is a common theme in some setups.
 Being able to test, save a model, and continue training seamlessly is another big time saver.
+Many engineers quit training after seeing validation error increase when the model fits the training data, but double descent is a common theme in some setups.

 ![On-the-Fly overview](./docs/images/onthefly_dashboard.png)